Free Assessment

 How to get started

 You can get started with allergy drops by visiting a local allergy clinic that offers sublingual immunotherapy.
-Or, if you're comfortable using modern technology, try Curex — the largest online allergy clinic in the U.S., currently treating over 50,000 patients.
+Or try Curex — the largest online allergy clinic in the U.S., currently treating over 50,000 patients.
 No referrals, no waiting rooms, no weekly office visits.

 1